General User Terms

 1.7.11 You do not request the Care Giver to carry out any duties they are not suitably qualified to do so, administer medical care or undertake any invasive medical procedures;

 1.7.12 You inform us of any circumstances where you believe the skill, integrity or ability of the Care Giver is in doubt in the provision of the Care.
+If you instruct us to do so, we can help introduce you to a replacement carer.
 Any such reports will remain strictly confidential between us and you to the extent allowed by law; and

 1.7.13 You agree that if you allow or request the Care Giver to use your car in the course of the provision of Care, you do so entirely at your own risk.